 The implications for the average investor are clear: If you own an index fund that invests based on the S&P 500 or Dow Jones Industrial Average, most of your money is going to be put to work in companies with substantial dividend distributions.
 That means that a material percentage of your long-term return is going to come from reinvested dividends, not capital gains.
 It may be about as exciting as watching paint dry, but if you get richer in the end, it shouldn't matter.

 Taking the Next Step to Focusing on Total Return

-Once you understand the importance of total return, you need to read Calculating Total Return and CAGR.
+Once you understand the importance of total return, you need to consider Calculating Total Return and CAGR.
 It will explain how you can use some simple algebra to determine the rate of return you earned on an investment during the time you owned it, including the dividends you received.
-You may also want to read Why Total Return Is More Important Than Changes In Market Capitalization.